 In this, the water droplets are dispersed in oil.
 Example: Vanishing cream.

-Emulsions are unstable, to increase the stability another substance called as emulsifiers are added.
+Emulsions are unstable, to increase the stability another substance called emulsifiers are added.
 Example: Milk contains natural emulsion casein.

 Applications of Emulsions